Residue currents associated with weakly holomorphic functions: Pseudomeromorphic currents on an analytic space

 \begin{prop} Assume that $\mu \in \PM(Z)$, and that $\mu$ has support on a variety $V$.
 If $I_V$ is the ideal of holomorphic functions vanishing on $V$, then $\bar{I}_V \mu = 0$.
 If $\mu$ is of bidegree $(*,p)$, and $V$ has codimension $\geq p+1$ in $Z$, then $\mu = 0$. \end{prop}

-The proof in the case $Z$ is a complex manifold, Proposition 2.3 and Corollary 2.4 in \cite{AW2}, will go through in the same way also when $Z$ is an analytic space.
-The final step in the proof that $\mu = 0$ in the smooth case is to prove that $\mu = 0$ on $V_\reg$, which is proved with the help of the previous part and by degree reasons, and then by induction over the dimension of $V$, $\mu = 0$.
+In the case that $Z$ is a complex manifold, this is Proposition 2.3 and Corollary 2.4 in \cite{AW2}, and the proof there will go through in the same way also when $Z$ is an analytic space.
+The final step in the proof that $\mu = 0$ in the smooth case is to prove that $\mu = 0$ on $V_\reg$, which is proved with the help of the previous part of the proposition, and by degree reasons, and then by induction over the dimension of $V$, $\mu = 0$.
 In the singular case, this is done in the same way.
 Since this is a local statement, we can assume that $Z \subseteq \Omega \subseteq \Cn$, and consider $V$ as a subvariety of $\Omega$.
 Then, for the same reasons as in the smooth case, we get that $i_* \mu = 0$ on $V_\reg$, and by induction over the dimension of $V$ that $i_* \mu = 0$, and hence $\mu = 0$.